ireaneus/CDI/docs/NTSurvey/NTSurveyS13AssignmentPt2.md

 **Instructors Guide** *(pg.265)*

-Author
-Paul
 We believe that the letters ascribed to Paul were written by him in the course of the ministry as described in Acts or in the course of events which followed his imprisonment, but preceded his martyrdom.

-• In Scripture
+- In Scripture
-• In history
+- In history

 In Scripture & History

-• Titus 1:1 “Apostle”
+- Titus 1:1 *“Apostle”*
-• Titus 1:5 “I left you in Crete…”
+- Titus 1:5 *“I left you in Crete…”*
-• Titus 3:12 Nicopolis where Paul will winter
+- Titus 3:12 Nicopolis where Paul will winter
-• Acts 27:8 Lasea
+- Acts 27:8 Lasea
-• Ministry in Crete Titus 1:5
+- Ministry in Crete Titus 1:5
-• Titus of Antioch Gal.
+- Titus of Antioch Gal.
 2:1-3
-• One author makes a case for Titus as Luke’s brother
+- One author makes a case for Titus as Luke’s brother
-• Titus to Corinth, 2 Cor.
+- Titus to Corinth, 2 Cor.
 7:6-16
-• Paul testifies to the character 2 Cor.
+- Paul testifies to the character 2 Cor.
 8:16, 19, 23
-o Titus has an earnest heart
+  - Titus has an earnest heart
-o Titus appointed by the church o Partner and fellow worker o Includes Titus in “us,” Acts 20:5
+  - Titus appointed by the church
+  - Partner and fellow worker
+  - Includes Titus in *“us,”* Acts 20:5

 Dating 63 AD

-• Origin
+- Origin
-• Destination
+- Destination
-• Evidence
+- Evidence

 Origin

-• Paul in Ephesus and sends a note back to Crete
+- Paul in Ephesus and sends a note back to Crete
-• Or sent with 1 Timothy from Macedonia
+- Or sent with 1 Timothy from Macedonia
-• Acts 2:11 Cretans were at Pentecost
+- Acts 2:11 Cretans were at Pentecost
-• Titus may have worked there before Paul’s visit
+- Titus may have worked there before Paul’s visit

 Destination

-• Island of Crete, Titus 1:5
+- Island of Crete, Titus 1:5
-• Three cities: Gortyn, Lasea, Phoenix
+- Three cities: Gortyn, Lasea, Phoenix
-• Titus the intended reader
+- Titus the intended reader
-o Through him to the church receives a Pauline letter
+  - Through him to the church receives a Pauline letter
-• Resolves authority issue
+- Resolves authority issue

 Evidence
 Internal:

-• Titus 1:1 very personal letter
+- Titus 1:1 very personal letter
-• Elder appointments, Acts 14:23 compared with 1:5
+- Elder appointments, Acts 14:23 compared with 1:5
-• Pauline characteristic “in Christ,” “the faith”
+- Pauline characteristic “in Christ,” “the faith”

 External:

-• Polycarp
+- Polycarp
-• Irenaeus
+- Irenaeus

 Purpose

-• Reader
+- Reader
-• Occasion
+- Occasion
-• Intent
+- Intent
-• Key
+- Key

 Reader

-• Titus 1:4 “Titus my true child in a common faith”
+- Titus 1:4 *“Titus my true child in a common faith”*
-• Titus is the once (Corinth) and future emissary of Paul
+- Titus is the once (Corinth) and future emissary of Paul
-• 2 Tim.
+- 2 Tim.
 4:10 Paul agrees to send Titus to Dalmatia
-• Paul’s regard like 1 Tim.
+- Paul’s regard like 1 Tim.
 1:2 “True child”
-• Brother, 2 Cor.
+- Brother, 2 Cor.
 2:13
-• Partner, 2 Cor.
+- Partner, 2 Cor.
 8:23

 Occasion

-• Paul’s recent visit, Titus 1:5
+- Paul’s recent visit, Titus 1:5
-• Moral laxity, church disorganization
+- Moral laxity, church disorganization
-• Paul lacks firsthand knowledge, Titus 1:12
+- Paul lacks firsthand knowledge, Titus 1:12
-• Encourage Titus to be his apostolic representation in Crete, Titus 3:9-12
+- Encourage Titus to be his apostolic representation in Crete, Titus 3:9-12
-• Prepare Titus future assignment, Titus 3:12 compared with 2 Tim.
+- Prepare Titus future assignment, Titus 3:12 compared with 2 Tim.
 4:10

 Intent

-o Introduce itinerants Apollos and Zenas, Titus 3:13-14 o Prepare their hospitable reception o Up Titus’ credibility o Augment previous instruction, Titus 1:4-5 o Exhort to the work
+- Introduce itinerants Apollos and Zenas, Titus 3:13-14
+- Prepare their hospitable reception
+- Up Titus’ credibility
+- Augment previous instruction, Titus 1:4-5
+- Exhort to the work

 Characteristics

-• More compact but like 1 Timothy
+- More compact but like 1 Timothy
-• Titus 1:6, 2:7, 14, 3:1, 8, 14
+- Titus 1:6, 2:7, 14, 3:1, 8, 14
-o More emphasis on worthy conduct
+  - More emphasis on worthy conduct
-• Doctrinal summaries, Titus 3:5ff
+- Doctrinal summaries, Titus 3:5ff
-• Opponents are Judaizers
+- Opponents are Judaizers

-Content
-Overview
+Content Overview

-• Salutation
+- Salutation
-• Administration of doctrine
+- Administration of doctrine
-• Apply sound doctrine
+- Apply sound doctrine
-• Advice by sound doctrine
+- Advice by sound doctrine

 Salutation

-• Apostle.
+- Apostle.
 Titus 1:1
-• His child.
+- His child.
 Titus 1:4

 Administration of Doctrine

-• Through elders, Titus 1:5-9
+- Through elders, Titus 1:5-9
-• Against false & immoral, Titus 1:10-16
+- Against false & immoral, Titus 1:10-16

 Apply Sound Doctrine

-• To individuals, Titus 2:1-10
+- To individuals, Titus 2:1-10
-• Summary gospel application, Titus 2:11-15
+- Summary gospel application, Titus 2:11-15

 Advice by Sound Doctrine

-• To Cretans, Titus 3:1-8
+- To Cretans, Titus 3:1-8
-• To Titus, Titus 3:9-14
+- To Titus, Titus 3:9-14
-• Greetings, Titus 3:15
+- Greetings, Titus 3:15

 The letter to Titus is similar to 1 Timothy.
 However, there is little, if any, church development on the Island of Crete.
 So Titus must establish a rudimentary order and found a bulwark against ungodliness.

 ### Key Verses